 Muscle/Athletic Fit Shirts

 Muscle fit shirts have soared in popularity over recent years, unsurprisingly in relation to the increase in fitness, and are now found in most major retailers.
+What is a muscle fit shirt?
 A muscle fit shirt is still cut quite close to the body, but the material is designed with a slight bit of stretch to it, which results in more freedom of movement.
 This results in slightly more room for the upper body, but will often be a very tight fit on most athletic builds.

 However, a muscle fit shirt is cut exactly the same in the arms as a slim fit shirt, which means there’s generally not enough comfort where it matters.
 After all, most athletic builds have large arms, and these can often be difficult to accommodate in any kind of close fitting shirt.
 The other drawback of muscle fit shirts is that they’re still very baggy around the waist, which results in a less fitted look.
 This bagginess around the waist is something most athletic builds will want to avoid, particularly if they favour a closer fit elsewhere in the shirt.